How to prevent eye strain, even with increased screen-time

 As they say, an ounce of prevention is worth a pound of cure, and here’s how you can start.

 Drinking enough water throughout the day will keep your eye muscles (and the rest of you) happy.
 Keep a water bottle or large carafe at your desk so you can sip as you work.
-If you tend to forget, try setting a reminder to drink water.
+If you tend to forget, hourly reminders can help.

 2. Take frequent eye breaks